 On their victory, Toad holds a big banquet to celebrate!
 He goes on to find and repay everyone he has wronged in the past.
 And they lived happily ever after 🙂

-What Is The Moral Of The Wind In The Willows?
+What Is The Moral Of The Wind In The Willows Book?

-What Grade Level Is The Wind In The Willows?
+What Reading and Grade Level Is The Wind In The Willows?

 Generally, children from about the age of 6 enjoy the story of The Wind In The Willows.
 If you would like your child to read the story on their own then it would be good for children from about grade 8.

-Is There A Wind Of The Willows Movie?
+Is There A The Wind Of The Willows Movie?

-There are quite a few movies that have been made – Wikipedia lists 10 in total!
-One of the most popular however, was released in 1995.
+There are quite a few movies that have been made that are based on The Wind In The Willows – Wikipedia lists 10 in total!
+One of the most popular, however, was released in 1995.
 It is a combination of both live-action and animated scenes.